 To sum up, new brands may be tempted to create a homogeneous visual identity to fit in with the crowd – but to gain mindspace, they should prioritise creating ownable, distinctive branding assets.

 Like a talking unicorn, perhaps?
 Just saying.
-To learn more about the LogicLogicMagic approach and how we can help your organisation become more distinctive, download your copy of “Mogic’s guide to making marketing more memorable” here.
+If you're interested in learning more about the LogicLogicMagic approach and how we can help your organisation establish stronger connections with your target audience, you can download our quick guide: "11 ways to making technology marketing memorable", or the more comprehensive: "Mogic's guide to making marketing more memorable"